If you shop online, this is an easy way to make money.

 Check the company website for details as you may need to log in and send someone a special code to activate the deal.

-Among the referral deals available now, both you and a friend can get a £75 Prepaid Mastercard when they sign up for a Sky TV package.
+Among the referral deals available now, both you and a friend can get up to £125 in vouchers to spend at major stores like Tesco and Currys when they sign up for a Sky Media package.

 Got strong opinions?
 Get paid to share your views on everything from fast food to radio stations and magazines to computer games.